 Focal droughts and their characteristics

 In the 60-year period between 1950 and 2009, there were three droughts that met our criteria of anomalously dry climatic conditions coupled with substantial reductions in tree growth for at least some portions of the community: 1966, 1977, and 1999 (Figs. 1, S2).
 We excluded one year (1991) meeting the growth reduction criteria (26.5% of trees experienced >30% growth reduction, mean resistance= -13.8%) because this year was not among the driest in terms of May-August [PET-PRE] or PDSI (Table S3).
 Rather, the severity of growth reduction may be explained by defoliation by gypsy moths (Lymantria dispar L.) from approximately 1988-1995, which most stronly impacted Quercus spp.
 (Cite Shenandoah paper, if accepted).
 Climatically, these droughts included three of the five years between 1950 and 2009 with greatest moisture deficit (PET-PRE) during the peak growing season months of May-August, which are the months to which annual tree growth at this site is most sensitive [@helcoski_growing_2019].
 Specifically, 1966, 1977, and 1999 had mean MJJA PET-PRE of 83.37, 86.97, and 80 mm mo-1, respectively.
-The years 1964 and 2007 also ranked in the top five driest (PET-PRE =83.87 and 82.13 mm mo-1), but were not among the lowest in terms of PDSI and were not identified as a pointer yeasr (Table S3)
+The years 1964 and 2007 also ranked in the top five driest (PET-PRE =83.87 and 82.13 mm mo-1), but were not among the lowest in terms of PDSI and were not identified as a pointer year (Table S3)

 The droughts differed in intensity and prior onset (Table S3, Fig. S2).
 In terms of intensity during the peak growing season of the focal year, the 1999 drought was the most intense (lowest PDSI) during May-July.
 It was surpassed in intensity in August by the 1966 drought, which was otherwise the second most intense during the peak growing season.
 The 1977 was the least intense throughout the growing season.
 All droughts increased in intensity from May through August, but differed in the months previous.
 The 1966 drought was preceded by two years of moderate drought during the growing season and severe to extreme drought starting the previous fall.
 Similarly, the 1999 drought was preceded by severe to extreme drought starting the previous fall, but before that conditions were wetter than average until the previous June.
 The 1977 drought was preceded by 2.5 years of near-normal conditions, and was therefore the mildest of the three droughts by any measure.